|Sansoz Research Group

 Feb.
-2015 - We will organize Symposium S - Mechanical Behavior at the Nanoscale at the 2015 MRS Fall meeting.
+2015 - Organization of Symposium S - Mechanical Behavior at the Nanoscale at the 2015 MRS Fall meeting.
 A Call for papers can be found here.

 Jan.
 2015 - A new website for the Sansoz Research Group has finally been launched after some long-overdue updates.

 Sept.
 2014 - Welcome to new group members Xing Ke and Rodrigo Penide Fernandez